FOR EU/EEA STUDENTS AND STAFF

 THE IMPACT OF BREXIT AT A GLANCE

-- Tuition Fees: Free tuition will continue to be awarded to EU/EEA nationals studying at a Scottish college for the 2019/20 and 2020/21 academic years.
-The Scottish Government has not yet announced arrangements for future years.
+- Tuition Fees: Free tuition will continue to be awarded to EU/EEA nationals studying at a Scottish college for the 2020/21 academic year; however, the Scottish Government has announced that EU/EEA residents beginning their studies from 2021/22 will pay tuition fees.
+EU nationals living in the UK with pre-settled or settled status will continue to receive free tuition.

 Any EU/EEA nationals arriving in the UK by 31 December 2020 will be able to apply for pre-settled status.
 You can stay in the UK for a further 5 years from the date you obtain pre-settled status.
 During this time you will be able to work in the UK, use the NHS, enrol in education, access public funds and travel in and out of the UK.